© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Martello tower E, 300m south west of junction of Marine Parade West and Wash Lane, Clacton-on-Sea is a scheduled monument protected by Historic England under reference 1016554.
 View the official record →

-Martello tower E is a coastal defence fortification constructed during the Napoleonic Wars period in the early nineteenth century.
+Martello tower E is a circular defensive tower built during the Napoleonic Wars in the early nineteenth century as part of the coastal defence system protecting Essex from potential French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016554.

 Martello tower E, 300m south west of junction of Marine Parade West and Wash Lane, Clacton-on-Sea is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016554.